Spectral scheme for an energetic Fokker-Planck equation with $\kappa$-distribution steady states: Numerical simulations

-To conclude, the {\it FD}-scheme is relatively easy to implement, but is somehow inferior in accuracy and simulation time, in the long-time regime, as compared to our spectral methods.
-The $RC$-scheme is very efficient for small $\kappa$-values and long-time simulations, while the $GS$-scheme is very efficient for large $\kappa$-values and long-time simulations.
-In the limit $\kappa \rightarrow \infty$ the {\it GS}-scheme transforms in the very well-known Hermite spectral scheme, used in cases one has Maxwellian equilibria.
+To conclude, the {\it FD}-scheme is relatively easy to implement, but inferior in accuracy and simulation time in the long-time regime, as compared to our spectral methods.
+The $RC$-scheme is very efficient (accurate + rapid) for small $\kappa$-values and long-time simulations, while the $GS$-scheme is very efficient for large $\kappa$-values and long-time simulations.
+In the limit $\kappa \rightarrow \infty$ the {\it GS}-scheme converts into the well-known Hermite spectral scheme, used for standard Fokker-Planck equations with Maxwellian equilibria.